electricimp/imp-central-impt/TestingGuide.md

 - `--device-file`, `--agent-file` &mdash; The device and agent source code which is deployed along with the tests.
 Usually, it is the source code of a library or other Squirrel which you are planning to test.

-- `--test-file` &mdash; The test file name or the pattern which specifies the test file(s) included into your test project.
+- `--test-file` &mdash; The test file name or the pattern which specifies the test file(s) included in your test project.
 You may repeat this option to specify several file names and/or patterns.
 The values of the repeated option are combined by logical OR.
 The default pattern is detailed in the [command’s spec](./CommandsManual.md#test-create).

 - `--github-config` &mdash; A path to a [GitHub credentials file](#github-credentials).
 You may need to use it if your test files use [include from GitHub](#include-from-github).